 It is a good idea to take the test if you have symptoms such as coughing, fever, and sniffles and want to see if it is COVID-19 or a simple cold or flu.
 Cerascreen wants to help more people get tested and relieve medical professionals of this task.

-Antibody Test: Was I already ill?
+Antibody Test: have I already had Covid-19?

 During an infection like COVID-19, the immune system produces antibodies to fight the pathogen.
 There is a different, specific antibody for each pathogen.
 A lab can then detect the specific SARS-CoV-2 virus antibodies in the blood.